 Banana Birthday Cake

 This is Banana bread birthday cake sandwiched with thick vanilla mascarpone cream, a drizzle of honey and a dusting of icing.
 Its a celebration cake I could definitely eat all to myself! - and if I'm honest - a lot of it did come my way 🙂 Theres just no way I could resist that moist, crumbly sponge intertwined with banana and topped with a lusciously, naughty mascarpone cream.
 JUST TOO GOOD.
 Theres no holding me back when it comes to a good old dessert.
-Some of my favourites, other than this fabulous cake are blueberry pancakes, apple crumble, chocolate muffins, peanut butter and chocolate biscuit squares and Bakewell tart.
+Some of my favourites, other than this fabulous cake are blueberry pancakes, Healthy Pancakes Recipe (with Banana and Oats), apple crumble, chocolate muffins, peanut butter and chocolate biscuit squares and Bakewell tart.

 That said, a banana cake recipe is perfect for birthdays or celebratory milestones - for me that milestone was my recipe videos!
 Unbelievably, in August 2018 I had been making recipe videos for a whole year!
 So in celebratory, Birthday style I made this tasty and moist, layered banana bread cake.